burtonrj/CytoPy/README.md

 CytoPy assumes that the installation is local but if a remote MongoDB database is used then a host address, port and authentication parameters can be provided when connecting to the database, which is handled by cytopy.data.mongo_setup.

-For installing Python 3 we recommend the distribution provided on <a href='https://www.python.org/downloads/'>Python.org</a> but alternatively <a href='https://www.anaconda.com/'>Anaconda</a> can be used.
-We suggest that CytoPy be installed within an isolated programming environment and suggest the environment manager <a href='https://docs.python.org/3/tutorial/venv.html'>venv.</a>
+For installing Python 3 we recommend <a href='https://www.anaconda.com/'>Anaconda</a>, which also provides a convenient environment manager <a href='https://docs.python.org/3/tutorial/venv.html'>.
+We suggest that you always keep CytoPy contained within its own programming environment.</a>

 ### Installing CytoPy